Current legislation related to safe haven baby boxes in the United States. Carry-over dates listed when applicable.

 the child and prospective adoptive parent.

 Age Limt: 3 days or less.
-State Appropriations: No. ICWA Proections: No. OBC Access: No. Varied restrictions depending on depending DOB.
-No unresgtraicted access for any group.
+State Appropriations: No. ICWA Protections: No. OBC Access: No. Varied restrictions depending on DOB.
+No unrestricted access for any group.

-SB 629 is a tie-bar bill linked to SB627.
+HB6069 Summary: Same as previous Senae bill except this session introduced in the House, This is a tie-bar bill linked to HB 4067.
 Under Michigan’s legislative process, both bills must pass in order for each to be enacted.
-SB629 only adds baby boxes to current safe haven law.
+Bill only adds baby boxes to current safe haven law.

 Support: Safe Haven Baby Boxes Inc.